Shree-Ram-R/SoftwareTesting-7/README.md

-# Ex.No: 12 Pytest Python program for Addition
+# Ex.No: 14 Pytest Python program for Fibonacci Series

-### DATE: 22/10/2024
+### DATE: 05/11/2024
 ### REGISTER NUMBER :  212222040013
 ### AIM:
-To write a python program for addition of two numbers and test the test cases using Pytest.
+To write a python program for Fibonacci Series and test the test cases using Pytest.

 ### Algorithm:
 1. Write the python program for addition of two numbers